 Q: Do you have a waiting area for parents?

-A: I do not have a waiting area or cloakroom facilities.
-This is for legal and professional reasons.
-Please note that I am also unable to accommodate siblings and/or friends.
+A: For legal and professional reasons I do not have a waiting area or cloakroom facilities.
+Please note that I am unable to accommodate other family members.

 Q: Is your teaching practice accessible by public transport?